whipowill/quake-mod-scarlet/README.md

 ### Experimental Features

-- **Stimpacks** - build momentum w/ health, armor, and powerups that drop from the dead
+- **Power Shards** - build momentum w/ health, armor, and power shards that drop from the dead
 - **Killstreaks** - every kill adds to your killstreak, increasing rewards for the one who kills you
-- **Highlander** - the higher a player's killstreak, the more stimpacks they drop when they die
+- **Highlander** - the higher a player's killstreak, the more power shards they drop when they die

 ## Changelog